Danilo-Acosta5389/Theatre-Game/README.md

 - **Audience members** can select an active role and send instructions.
 - Both sides see chat-like message boxes displaying sent and received messages.

+## Demo
+You can test this app [here](https://theatre.whatisspace.online/)

+How to use:
+- Open actor page in new tab, window or other device
+- In actor page, create a role and wait for instructions from audience
+- In audience page, click the role that appears and write instructions, the actor will receive in text and Text-To-Speech

+Remember:
+- If actor changes page, the connection will be lost, just redo the above steps
+- Text-To-Speech Syntesizer works a bit different on different browsers and OS.
+Sometimes you have to change language and select voice for it to work.
 ---

 ## ⚙️ Tech Stack